 If unsure, try to contact the real person directly through trusted channels (like in-person or their verified social media) to confirm if the message came from them.

 Fake websites/applications.
-In the fraudulent application/website a person sees his investments and the growth of his income.
-The fraudster may even allow you to withdraw a small part of the income, but when it comes to withdrawing a large amount, the fraudster may demand tax or disappear altogether (access to the application is lost and the person does not know where his money is and whether his income, which was visible in applications).
+In the fraudulent application/website you may see your investments and the growth of your income.
+The fraudster may even allow you to withdraw a small part of the income, but when it comes to withdrawing a large amount, the fraudster may demand tax or disappear altogether (access to the application is lost and you do not know where your money is and whether it is your income that was visible in the application).

-If you believe you became a victim of fraud or suspect any suspicious activity related to MAAYAN PAYMENTS LTD, please report this immediately via the support email at support@maayanpayments.com.
-Additionally, do the following:
+If you believe you are a victim of fraud or suspect any suspicious activity related to MAAYAN:

 Act Quickly and Decisively.